 We may use the following types of non-essential cookies on our website:

-How to opt in or out from functional cookies:
+How to opt in or out from functional and analytical (or performance) cookies:

 See the section below entitled How to accept or reject cookies.